EdmundDong/CSE412Project/README.md

 # CSE412Project

-PostgreSQL database with a Flash server.
+PostgreSQL database with a Flask server.